Best project management software for non-profits in 2026

 Key Breeze features for non-profit teams:

-• Grant management: Track grant deliverables and deadlines so nothing falls through the cracks.
+- Grant management: Track grant deliverables and reporting deadlines tied to each funder's requirements.

 What users say about Breeze: